 Summer is in full swing, and it never ceases to amaze me how fast time flies by.
 The days are about as long as they could be, and every corner of nature is teeming with life.
 This is about the time of the year that serious whitetail hunters get antsy.
 They start doing all that they can to tip the odds in their favor for a successful deer season.

 You can multiply the anticipation that a typical whitetail hunter feels, many times over, for me.
 By this time of the year, I am losing myself in all the preparations needed for another fruitful year and loving it.
 What I am doing will result in a lot of happy hunters in a few months.
 That is very motivating.
 It is also exciting because I have a lot of confidence that this year is going to be the best whitetail year to date.
-Both my Kansas and Kentucky locations are getting plenty of attention.
+My Kentucky location is getting plenty of attention.
 What follows are the highlights of what we are doing.

-Food plots in both Kansas and Kentucky are primarily clover and we are mowing regularly for maintenance.
+Food plots are primarily clover and we are mowing regularly for maintenance.
 At the end of July, I will add turnips, oats and wheat to the mix.
 This is a veggie banquet that any buck would find hard to resist.

 Corn feeders play an essential role in drawing and keeping deer in my prime hunting spots.
 They offer several important benefits as compared to simply placing corn on the ground.
 The corn feeders are more efficient because corn is released by a timer.
 For example, eight or ten pounds of corn can be released daily instead of just dumping 100 pounds of corn on the ground.
 This method keeps deer around and saves money and resources in the process.
 Where these feeders really shine is that I do not have to replenish the food sources as often.
 This means deer patterns are not disrupted by me walking into those locations.
 We also do not run the risk of corn being used up without knowing it.
 We do not want the deer losing interest.
 Corn will go into the feeders starting July 1st.